This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love it

-- It’s absolutely delicious: This recipe is SO yummy.
+- SO GOOD.
+This recipe is seriously so yummy.
 It has all of the classic elements of a classic stuffed pepper but the deconstructed version is so much easier in a skillet.
 Your whole family will love this one!

-- Meal prep friendly: This recipe reheats SO well and it’s even more flavorful when the ingredients have time to meld together.
-It’s just as good the next day.
-It’s perfect for meal prepping because you can make a giant batch in one pan, and then portion our servings.
+- Meal prep friendly: This recipe stores and reheats really well and it’s even more flavorful when the ingredients have time to meld together.
+It’s just as good the next day and freezes well too.

 Ingredients

-Bell peppers: You can use whichever bell peppers you can find, but I like to use a variety!
-Yellow, orange and red bell peppers will give you a little bit sweeter flavor than green bell peppers, but all of them can work!
+- Bell peppers: Yellow, orange and red bell peppers will give you a little bit sweeter flavor than green bell peppers, but all of them can work!

-Diced tomatoes and tomato sauce: Diced tomatoes and tomato sauce add a rich tomato flavor to the dish and helps meld all of the ingredients together.
-I like to use a simple tomato sauce like this one.
+- Diced tomatoes and tomato sauce: Diced tomatoes and tomato sauce add a rich tomato flavor to the dish and helps meld all of the ingredients together.

 How to Make Deconstructed Stuffed Peppers

-- Sprinkle the shredded cheddar cheese over the top of the mixture and cover until melted.
+- Top with cheese.
+Sprinkle the shredded cheddar cheese over the top of the mixture.

 To store leftovers, use an airtight container in the refrigerator for up to 5 days.
 You can also throw portions in a freezer-safe bag and freeze for 1-2 months.